tobinbradley/timemachine/README.md

 ![Architecture](./Architecture.png)

+Time machine can draw any `z/x/y` raster tiles.

 Time Machine defines aerials in `src/assets/surveys.json` and overlay layers in `src/assets/overlays.js`.
 If you are a NearMap customer with an api key, you can create a `.env` file in the root project folder and create a variable like this:

 ```.env